billy-palmer/billy-palmer/README.md

 - 🌱 I’m currently learning Data Science and Analytics 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Give impact to society
-- ⚡ Fun fact: I love blogging, reading books, and drawing
+- ⚡ Fun fact: I love to make music

 ### Connect with me: